Click here to go to the previous lesson on multi-state file simulations

 and so on.

-But in EDA software such as Agilent's ADS, we don't have an IF statement, so you need a clever way to do this.
+But in EDA software where you don't have an IF statement, you need a clever way to do this.
 We do have ABS (absolute value) and INT (integer) functions.

 Example: Hittite HMC543 X-band phase shifter